OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/specification.md

 | conditions | no        | VariabilityConditionDefinition &#124; List(VariabilityConditionDefinition) | An optional Variability Condition.
 If a list is given, then the conditions are combined using the _and_ operation. |

-The following example contains a _Topology Template Input_ that has a _Variability Condition_ assigned.
+The following non-normative and incomplete example contains a _Topology Template Input_ that has a _Variability Condition_ assigned.

 ```linenums="1"
 ssh_key_file: